markovlatkovic/stack-calculator/readme.md

 ### Suggestions for improvements
 - A reset endpoint to clear a calculator.
 - Make better use of the available HTTP methods, e.g. `GET` for requests that do no modify state and others for requests that do modify the state.
-- An endpoint to review the state.
+- An endpoint to view the entire stack of a calculator.
 - Responses a common standard format, such as JSON or XML to make them better processable.